From magnetoelectric response to optical activity: Conclusion

 \section{Conclusion}

 We have presented a theory for the effective conductivity tensor $\sigma^{il}(\boldsymbol{q},\omega)$ of a class of insulating crystalline solids at zero temperature.
-In retaining terms that are at most linear in $\boldsymbol{q}$, we extract tensors $\sigma^{il}(\omega)$ and $\sigma^{ilj}(\omega)$ associated with the phenomenon of optical activity; the former contributes only when time-reversal symmetry is broken in the unperturbed system, while the latter contributes more generally.
-Although we have restricted ourselves to the independent particle approximation, and have neglected spin effects and the motion of ion cores, within these approximations our expressions for $\sigma^{il}(\omega)$ and $\sigma^{ilj}(\omega)$ describe both optical rotary dispersion and circular dichroism.
+In retaining terms that are at most linear in $\boldsymbol{q}$, we extract tensors $\sigma^{il}(\omega)$ and $\sigma^{ilj}(\omega)$ that describe phenomena involving the rotation of the plane of polarization of light as it propagates through a medium; the former contributes through its antisymmetric part only when time-reversal symmetry is broken in the unperturbed system, and can be considered as describing an ``internal'' Faraday effect, while the latter contributes more generally and describes optical activity.
+Although we have restricted ourselves to the independent particle approximation, and have neglected spin effects and the motion of ion cores, within these approximations our expression for $\sigma^{ilj}(\omega)$ describes both optical rotary dispersion and circular dichroism.

 Our approach is based on introducing microscopic polarization and magnetization fields, from which the charge and current density expectation values can be found.
 The corresponding macroscopic fields of elementary electrodynamics can then be defined as the spatial averages of those microscopic fields; the ``free'' macroscopic charge and current densities that can generally arise vanish in the linear response of the class of insulators we consider.
 With the use of a set of Wannier functions, we associate portions of these microscopic fields with each lattice site, thereby introducing site polarization and magnetization fields from which site multipole moments are extracted.